App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

-For more details, refer to the [Resilience context](advanced/resilience-context.md) documentation.
+For more details, refer to the [Resilience Context](advanced/resilience-context.md) documentation.

-## Migrating no-op policy
+## Migrating No-Op Policies

 - For `Policy.NoOp` or `Policy.NoOpAsync`, switch to `ResiliencePipeline.Empty`.
 - For `Policy.NoOp<T>` or `Policy.NoOpAsync<T>`, switch to `ResiliencePipeline<T>.Empty`.

-## Migrating policy registry
+## Migrating Policy Registries

 In v7, the following registry APIs are exposed: